Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Differentially Private Sparse Histograms

-\paragraph{Obstacles to a Time-Oblivious Implementation.} Though \textsc{Filter} has a simple description, implementing it properly is not straightforward.
+Though \textsc{Filter} has a simple description, implementing it properly is not straightforward.
 The first issue is that sampling from $\DiscreteLapNoise{e^{-\eps}}$ exactly is vulnerable to timing attacks.
 To address this, one can replace $\DiscreteLapNoise{e^{-\eps}}$ with a noise distribution with similar properties that has deterministic sampling time, such as the one presented in \cref{thm:purified-approximate-discrete-laplace-sampler-informal}.
 In addition, one can avoid sampling from the conditional distribution in the last step by instead using fresh noises, at the slight cost of a factor-$2$ degradation in utility.

 The real challenge lies in sampling from the distribution $\Binomial{d - \card{\supp(\hist)}}{q_\tau}$.
 Even writing down the exact probabilities of this binomial distribution requires exponential space.
-A natural idea is to approximately sample: generate a random variable $X$ such that $\tvdistance{X}{\Binomial{d - \card{\supp(\hist)}}{q_\tau}} \le \delta$ for some small $\delta$.
+A natural idea is to approximately sample: generate a random variable $X$ such that $\tvdistance{X}{\Binomial{d - \card{\supp(\hist)}}{q_\tau}}$ $\le \delta$ for some small $\delta$.
 This leads to an algorithm that satisfies approximate DP.
 To recover pure DP, one could apply the purification technique (\cref{proposition:purification}), which mixes the final output distribution of \textsc{Filter} with the uniform distribution over the output space to smooth out the $\delta$ gap.
 However, \cref{proposition:purification} requires $\delta \in O(1 / 2^d)$, since the output of \textsc{Filter} may be any subset of $[d]$.
 For such a small $\delta$, we do not know how to efficiently sample $X$ satisfying $\tvdistance{X}{\Binomial{d - \card{\supp(\hist)}}{q_\tau}} \le \delta$.